2012 Algerian parliamentary election

-Legislative elections were held in Algeria on 10 May 2012.
-The incumbent coalition, consisting of the FLN of President Abdelaziz Bouteflika and the RND of Prime Minister Ahmed Ouyahia, held on to power after winning a majority of seats.
+Parliamentary elections were held in Algeria on 10 May 2012.
+The incumbent coalition, consisting of the National Liberation Front (FLN) of President Abdelaziz Bouteflika and the National Rally for Democracy (RND) of Prime Minister Ahmed Ouyahia, held on to power after winning a majority of seats.
 The Islamist parties of the Green Algeria Alliance lost seats.

 Background

 Following events in the Arab Spring, Algeria faced initial large scale protests but have since dwindled.

 An election in 1991 that resulted in a plurality for the Islamic Salvation Front was annulled by the military amid fears of an Islamist takeover causing the Algerian Civil War.

 Parties

 Workers' Party

 The Workers' Party (PT) announced its participation on 29 February.
 Louisa Hanoune has previously clarified that the party had worked with the Socialist Forces Front and would look towards an alliance between the two parties.
 Louisa Hanoune has become the most popular woman in Algeria after the party came second in the 2009 Algerian presidential election.
 Hanoune said the party's manifesto would be similar to previous elections, including improved employment opportunities, equal rights for women, the elimination of the Algerian Family Code, making Tamazight the second official language, eliminating laws that condemn people for their religion, sexuality or other discriminatory acts and make Algeria a pioneer in production.
 She also criticized the creation of new parties that have emerged in January and has asked who funds these new parties.